lamisgosu11/Imdb-Movie-Reviews-Sentiment-Analysis/README.md

 ## Getting Started

-Sentiment analysis of imdb comments with kaggle dataset (https://shorturl.at/aiqxS) is the topic of this research.__
+Sentiment analysis of imdb comments with kaggle dataset (https://shorturl.at/aiqxS) is the topic of this research. <br />
 In this assignment, I will try a variety of approaches.
 I will then compare those techniques and select the best one to use.
 ### Prerequisites

 The things you need before installing the repository.